CiscoSecurity/tr-05-serverless-ibm-xforce-exchange/README.md

 [![Gitter Chat](https://img.shields.io/badge/gitter-join%20chat-brightgreen.svg)](https://gitter.im/CiscoSecurity/Threat-Response "Gitter Chat")

 # IBM X-Force Exchange Relay (Cisco Hosted)

 A Cisco SecureX Concrete Relay implementation using [IBM X-Force Exchange](https://exchange.xforce.ibmcloud.com) as a third-party Cyber Threat Intelligence service provider.

 The Relay itself is just a simple application written in Python that can be easily packaged and deployed.
 This relay is now Cisco Hosted and no longer requires AWS Lambda.

-The code is provided here purely for educational purposes.

 ## Rationale